 Stat: In the United States, approximately 75% of all reported gonorrhea is found in people age 15 to 29.
-It more often affects people with vulas than people with penises.
+It affects people with vulvas more often than people with penises.

 About how many people have it?
 Gonorrhea is a very common infectious disease and the number of infections keeps rising.
 Each year more than 700,000 people in the United States are infected with gonorrhea.
 There are about 40 million infected people in the United States.

 How is it spread?
 Gonorrhea likes to grow in warm, moist areas like the cervix, uterus, and fallopian tubes.
 It can also grow in the mouth, throat, anus and the urethra.
-Gonorrhea is usually passed during oral, vaginal, or anal sexual contact, even if there is no penetration.
+Gonorrhea is usually passed during oral, vaginal, or anal sexual contact, even if there is no interlocking of body parts.
 Gonorrhea can also be passed from an infected pregnant person to their baby during childbirth.

 What are its symptoms?
 If a person has symptoms, they usually appear in the first week after exposure to gonorrhea, but it may take as long as a month to get symptoms, and many people do not develop any symptoms at all.
 Someone with a vagina may have a painful or burning feeling when they urinate, a yellow vaginal discharge, or a bloody vaginal discharge.
 Over time, they may get abdominal pain and pelvic inflammatory disease (PID).
 PID can lead to fever, infertility, miscarriage, and bladder inflammation.

 Most people with penises who are infected with gonorrhea will have signs like a burning sensation when they urinate, a yellow, greenish or white discharge from the penis, or painful and swollen testicles.
 Over time, untreated gonorrhea can lead to infertility, inflammation of the epididymis, inflammation of the prostate, and narrowing of the urethra which makes it difficult to urinate.